bryce-seefieldt/ez-txt2html/README.md

 ## Output

-HTML files will be created in a new ./HTML directory within the program folder.
+HTML files will be saved to an automatically created ./src/HTML/ directory.
+This folder will be overwritten entirely with each execution of the program.
 HTML files will have the same name as the input files but with the .html extension.

 ## Examples